HIST 501. Methods of Historical Research. 3 Credits.

 Required for all candidates for advanced degrees in history.
 An introduction to the history of historical thought, from the classical Greeks to the present, with examination of some of the works of important historians writing in the western tradition.
 The first half of the course is primarily devoted to classical and European historians; the second half is primarily devoted to modern and American historians.

 HIST 503.
-Advanced Historical Methods.
+Advanced Historical Methods and Portfolio Preparation.
 3 Credits.

 HIST 511.
 Research Seminar in American History.
 3 Credits.